Rene’s Story

 I am an International Board Certified Lactation Consultant (IBCLC), Midwife, and Breastfeeding Counsellor.

-Whilst working with families as a midwife for over 10 years, I realized I was so passionate about the importance of breastfeeding and how difficult it can be for some mothers and babies.
+While working with families as a midwife for over 15 years at Monash Health and now a SJOG, I realized I was passionate about the importance of breastfeeding and how difficult it can be for some mothers and babies.
+I found overcoming these challenges rewarding in many ways.

-I’ve since had the honour of working with many families over the years to help them overcome the many different challenges breastfeeding can present.
+I’ve since had the honour of working with many families, to help them overcome the many challenges breastfeeding can present.

 My experience ranges from antenatal education and expressing through to all other aspects of breastfeeding issues such as damaged nipples, engorgement, low supply, low weight gain, oversupply, nipple shields, tongue tie, mastitis, blocked ducts, vasospasm, blebs, thrush, breast refusal, re-lactation, and the list goes on!

-I’ve extended my passion to my volunteer role within the community as co-leader for Casey-Cardinia Group with The Australian Breastfeeding Association (ABA).
+I’ve extended my passion to my volunteer role within the community as a co-group leader for the Casey-Cardinia Group with The Australian Breastfeeding Association (ABA).

 I’ve completed my Certificate IV in Breastfeeding Counselling, allowing me to volunteer at group meetings, Breastfeeding Education Classes, on the National Helpline, and at the ‘Drop in and Chat’ weekly session.